arv1983/s_js-katas-2/README.md

     *   writing a _for_ loop to consistently modify the result
     *   returning the result
 2. If you struggle for more than 5 minutes, **ask for help!** This is an exercise in critical thinking, not torture.

+## Submission ##

+Push your code into your GitLab repository and use the GitLab Pages feature to allow your site to be viewed directly.
+Please submit the published gitlab pages url below.